Deep Vein Thrombosis - Home Treatment

 Home treatment for

-deep vein thrombosis focuses on safety while taking
+deep vein thrombosis (DVT) focuses on:

-- Prevent falls and injuries.
+- Preventing falls and injuries.

 For more information, see:

-- Warfarin: Taking your medicine safely.
+- Warfarin: Taking Your Medicine Safely.